evervault/cages-onboarding/examples/hello-cage/README.md

 ### Decrypt

-An enpoint that decrypts any encrypted JSON body is passed into it with your evervault key.
+An endpoint that decrypts any encrypted JSON body is passed into it with your evervault key.
 This is done through the crypto API available within the Cage when it's deployed.

 ```bash
 curl --request POST \